-B10.3.1 Any engine used at the National sprint Championship meeting must have been used by an eligible driver at a minimum of three NatSKA approved race meetings during the preceding twelve months or be included in the list of engines deemed eligible previous National for the Sprint Championship meeting.
-Once an engine has been used in this way it will be added to the list of engines eligible for future National Sprint Championship meetings.
-Exceptionally where а driver cannot reasonably comply with this requirement (for example where a "blown" engine has been necessarily replaced) a formal request with supporting evidence should be made to the Directors who, at their absolute discretion, may elect to grant a waiver.
+B10.3.1 Any engine used at the National sprint Championship meeting must have been used by an eligible driver at a minimum of three NatSKA approved race meetings during the preceding twelve months or be included in the list of engines deemed eligible for the previous National Sprint Championship meeting.
+Once an engine has been used in this way it will be added to the list of engines eligible for future National Championship Sprint meetinas.
+Exceptionally where a driver cannot reasonably comply with this requirement (for example where a "blown" engine has been necessarily replaced) a formal request with supporting evidence should be made to the Directors who, at their absolute discretion. may elect to grant a waiver.